slavivo/open_evaluation/README.md

-# Evaluation of open-ended questions
+# Project

-This project uses OpenAI's GPT model to evaluate open-ended questions.
+This project uses OpenAI's GPT model for two tasks.

+1. Evaluating open-ended questions.
 It provides a grade (excellent/výborně, good/dobře, poor/špatně) and feedback for a student's answer to a question.
+2. Generating questions.
+Based on the input text it generates various types of questions that test the reader's complete understanding of the text.

 ## Prerequisites